Cupa României: Performance by club

-The performance of various clubs is shown in the following table:
+Since its establishment, the Cupa României has been won by 23 clubs.
+Teams shown in italics are no longer in existence.
+Additionally, if two or more teams are tied with the same number of trophies, the one that achieved the performance first is ranked above the others.

 Performance by city

 The following table sorts cities by the number of Cups won by local teams.
-Bucharest, hosting the three most decorated sides in the competition and having staged the majority of the Cup finals, is easily the most prolific city.
+Bucharest, hosting the three most decorated sides in the competition and having staged the majority of the Cup finals, is by far the most prolific city.